 You can’t look at that great picture of your spouse enough.
 Or that great picture of you and your spouse.
 Or that great picture of your grandkids and kids and spouse.

-On an iPhone: stills, dynamic or live
+On an iPhone: Apple's pix or yours

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 With the iOS 16 software update, Apple also lets you customize the wallpaper you use as your Lock Screen, with filters, widgets and different photo styles.
 From the Lock Screen, touch and hold the screen and tap Customize or the + that will again take you to the Add New Wallpaper screen.
 Or you can swipe in either direction to see other wallpapers that you previously set up and may want to revert to.

 If you tapped Customize, you can customize the wallpaper on the Lock Screen or Home Screen.
 Tap the one you want.
 If you choose the Lock Screen, rectangles appear around the date and time, letting you know you can change the font and color.

 Here, you'll see a + Add Widgets rectangle.
 Tap that rectangle to add widgets to the Lock Screen, such as battery level indicators, reminders and the current temperature.

 You can customize the Lock Screen even further.
 For example, tap the circled three dots at the bottom right corner of the screen to go with a multilayered Depth Effect wallpaper option that's available for certain images and iPhone models, in which the subjects in a photo may appear in front of or behind widgets or other elements in the picture.

 You can also crop a photo or swipe right or left to change the color or photo style.